When I was eight years old, we were tasked with writing a four-line poem in school— to fill some blanks in our English workbook.

 Let's go back to my four-line poem homework.

-I aced it, not because mine was the best.
-I was the only one who filled those blanks, with an original poem written by me.
+I aced it because I was the only one who filled those blanks, with a poem 🙄.
 The teacher smiled and told me that ‘one day’, I would become ‘a fine writer’.
-I don’t know if she did it to ensure I did not feel like an outcast, or if she really meant it.
+I don’t know if she did it to ensure I didn't feel like an outcast, or if she really meant it.

 Her words stuck with me nevertheless, and I’ve been chasing my passion ever since.